-Above all, the major health risks associated with getting COVID-19 far outweigh the minor risks or discomfort from possible allergic reactions and side effects.
+Above all, the major health risks associated with getting COVID-19 far outweigh these minor risks or discomfort from possible allergic reactions and side effects.

-If you've had COVID-19 you should still get the vaccine once you have recovered.
+If you've had COVID-19 you should still get vaccinated once you have recovered.
 This is because you may not be immune to the virus that causes COVID-19 and you could get infected again.
-It is important that you wait the full isolation period before getting the vaccine so that you do not expose people at your vaccination clinic to the virus.
+It is important that you wait for the full isolation period before getting the vaccine so that you do not expose people at your vaccination clinic to the virus.

 You should not get vaccinated if you are in quarantine:

-Experts say that pregnant and breastfeeding individuals would benefit from receiving the vaccine as the risk of getting COVID outweighs the potential risk of being vaccinated during pregnancy.
+Experts say that pregnant and breastfeeding individuals would benefit from receiving the vaccine as the risk of getting COVID-19 outweighs the potential risk of being vaccinated during pregnancy.

 If you are pregnant or breastfeeding, please contact your health care provider about whether the vaccine is right for you at this time.